17 Mistakes You’re Making on Twitter and How To Fix Them

 In this blog post, I share with you 17 mistakes that you can make on Twitter and how you can fix them.

-I’ve made some of these mistakes myself and other’s I’ve read about on the best websites and blogs on the Internet that are about Social Media.
+I’ve made some of the mistakes mentioned in this blog post and other’s I’ve read about on the best social media websites and blogs.

-Avoiding these Twitter mistakes has helped me to continue to get more than the 40,000 followers that I currently have (thank You Lord :-D )
+Avoiding these Twitter mistakes has helped me to get the more than 100,000 followers that I currently have (thank You Lord :-D)

 If you need help getting started with using Twitter, check out this blog post.